Which course is right for me?

 The following course related costs are not included in the fees:

-Eleven hours of supervision of supervision, any additional costs associated with placements, the provision of consulting rooms for seeing supervisees, assessment of resubmitted coursework.
+Supervision of supervision, any additional costs associated with placements, the provision of consulting rooms for seeing supervisees, assessment of resubmitted coursework.
 In addition, you will need to budget for the purchase of key books (these are texts you will need to refer to frequently) and travel to the Centre and to placements.
 Depending on the topics you choose for your written assessments you may need to buy books or internet access to articles, or access books, articles or other resources through the British Library or other specialist libraries.

 Accommodation and living costs are not included in fees and, as all our students are part time, we do not have on-site accommodation.
 The Centre has no parking available for students unless you have a blue badge.
 The Centre is close to public transport.
 We cannot guarantee that the timing of courses will not require peak time travel.